kiranvbhat/Arduino-LED-Display-Tetris/README.md

   - Makes for a cool retro decoration on a desk

 ### Code Overview
+- Display pattern is represent as a 2D array of brightnesses (from 0 - 15).
+Check `display()` function in `Tetris.ino` for more implementation details.
 - Information about the current state of the game stored in global variables
   - Current block stored as an array of pieces (piece is a struct with x-y coords)
   - Block position/other block info